Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Discussion

-While $n=$\,23, 24, 25, and 41 TEOs have a good chance to be excited in the ExtEEV from the point of view of theory, the $n=$\,230 TEO should not be visible at all because it has extremely small value of its Hansen coefficient.
+While $n=$\,23, 24, 25, and 41 TEOs have a good chance of being excited in the ExtEEV from the point of view of theory, the $n=$\,230 TEO should not be visible at all because it has an extremely small value for its Hansen coefficient\footnote{In principle, the chance of the excitation of a TEO is more correctly described by the product of $F_{nm}$ and $Q_{nl}$, where $Q_{nl}$ is the so-called overlap integral \citep[cf.~e.g.][his equation 4 and section 9]{2017MNRAS.472.1538F}.
+The $Q_{nl}$ is proportional to the surface Lagrangian perturbation of the gravitational potential, hence it does not change by more than a few orders of magnitude over a wide range of $n$ for given $l$.
+Therefore, an extremely small probability of the excitation of the $n=230$ TEO resulting from a very low value of $F_{nm}$ cannot be significantly increased by taking $Q_{nl}$ into account.}.
 The reason is that for high values of $n$, $F_{nm}$ decays nearly exponentially, which is shown in Fig.\,\ref{fig:hansen-coeff}.
 Its value for $n=230$ is of the order of $10^{-22}$.
-The explanation of the occurrence of the $n=230$ TEO makes therefore a challenge for theory.
+The explanation for the occurrence of the $n=230$ TEO, therefore, poses a challenge for theory.